demetreades/win10guide/README.md

 If you are using a GPG key for code signing security, you may need to associate your GPG key with your GitHub email

-To generate private and public key for git for
+To generate private and public key for git for:

     ssh-keygen -t rsa -b 4096 -C "email@email.com"